GROWING ONES BUDGETED MONEY SUPPLY

 I had a significant amount of money at the time and bought 7500 shares at that price.
-After numerous failed choices beforehand, I was very anxious.
-And also impatient.
+After numerous failed choices beforehand, I was very anxious and somewhat impatient as well.

-The stock kept going up.
+Within a short period of time, the stock went up and kept on going up.
 And up and up.
-Within a relatively short period of time, the price hit $13 a share.
+Before long, the price hit $13 a share.
 I was excited beyond belief.
 My investment was worth over $97,000.
-The sky seemed like the limit.
+It seemed like the sky was the limit.

 But then it stalled out and started to drift down.
 As it approached $10 a share I tried to contact my accountant to ask him what I should do.
 Should I stay or sell?
 He was unavailable to be reached for advice.